brucechou1983/chainlit_langgraph/README.md

 ```

 This will start all the necessary services, including the Chainlit application, PostgreSQL database, and MinIO object storage.

+6. The application should now be running at http://localhost:8000.
+Log in with the default username and password (admin:admin).
+You can change the default credentials in the `.env` file.

 ### Setting up Ollama (Optional)